 Airbnb claims that if all hosts in the United States donated just 1 percent of their earnings, it could help 2 million people.

 However, the initiative is a little ironic because Airbnb is often responsible for displacement on a local level.
-January 2018 report by the McGill University School of Urban Planning found that NYC’s long-term median rent rose 1.4 percent in the past three years because of the reduction in housing supply.
+A January 2018 report by the McGill University School of Urban Planning found that NYC’s long-term median rent rose 1.4 percent in the past three years because of the reduction in housing supply.

 In February 2018, New York City even subpoenaed the company for information on 20,000 listings to ensure short-term rental laws weren’t being violated.